PRIYANKADEVYADAV15/CMOS-Circuit-Design-Spice-Simulation-using-Sky130nm-technology/README.md

 If we go inside `models` folder, we will see `all.spice` file.
 If we open it we will see the scale of Width and Length.</br>
 <img width="1918" height="1078" alt="image" src="https://github.com/user-attachments/assets/0f6dfb1f-7668-466a-8ba7-c9ac5beacb77" />

-We can see that W and L values are in microns.
+We can see that W and L values are in microns.</br>

+# NgspiceSky130-Day2-Velocity saturation and basics of CMOS inverter VTC

+## SPICE simulation for lower nodes and velocity saturation effect

+### L1 SPICE simulation for lower nodes